EU mission in Malta expresses credibility doubts

 Police have arrested a prominent businessman as the suspected mastermind.
 Yorgen Fenech reportedly linked Schembri to the killing.

 “In politics it is about trust.
 It is about the integrity of office.
-This is not about formalities,” in ‘t Veld, a Dutch lawmaker, said as a handful of anti-government protesters shouted in the background.
+This is not about formalities,” in ‘t Veld, a Dutch lawmaker, said.
 “We have made it very clear that there is a problem.
 This is not just between the prime minister and the Maltese people.
 It is between Malta and the European Union.”

 She said trust between the EU and Malta “has been very seriously damaged,” and that Muscat did little to allay concerns.